nsfmc/khan-dotfiles/README.markdown

 but the goal is that you will be able to opt into each of these things at various levels of granularity which are appropriate for you at this very moment!

+So at the highest level, a new user should be able to onboard their machine by doing something as mundane as

+    make fulltime

+but somebody that has curmudgeonly resisted cloning this repo because they like their extravagant zsh setup as it is, thankyouverymuch, should also be able to run something like

+    make git-goodies

+and specifically opt into whatever new shortcut everyone keeps talking about.

+a defining principle of the dotfiles is allowing people to opt into changes rather than being opted into them.
+Everyone has their own habits and that's ok.

 ## More info